Hormone Balancing Chocolate Collagen Energy Bites

 Collagen.
 Collagen has many health benefits and adds protein to these little bites.
 It's good for skin, hair, and nails, helps repair leaky gut and joints, boots metabolism, and can help reduce cellulite and stretch marks.
 Like everything, quality matters.
 My two favorite brands are Great Lakes and Vital Proteins, both from pasture-raised sources.

 A little warning.
 These are messy to make.
 The batter gets very sticky (thanks to the collagen), but that's what makes them extra chewy and delicious when frozen.
 So as long as you accept that you're going to get your hands chocolatey, it will all be worth it.

 If you're looking for an easier way to get in your daily dose of seeds, I have one word for you: smoothies. ;)

 Hormone Balancing Chocolate

 Collagen Energy Bites

-- Add in the sea salt, vanilla extract, collagen, and banana.
-Process until well combined (the food processor should start to slow a bit; it will be sticky!
-See notes).
+Add in the sea salt, vanilla extract, and banana.
+Process until well combined.

-- Add cocoa powder to an empty bowl for rolling.
+Add a bit of cocoa powder to an empty bowl for rolling.